singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 s2 = yx   = erbottlewat
 ```

 So, we need to check  if there's a way to split s1 into x and y such that xy = s1 and yx = s2.
-Regardless of where the division between x andy is, we can see thatyx will always be a substring of xyxy.That is, s2 will always be a substring of s1s1.
+Regardless of where the division between x and y is, we can see that yx will always be a substring of xyxy.
+That is, s2 will always be a substring of s1s1.

 And this is precisely how we solve the problem: simply do isSubstring(s1s1,  s2).
 The code below implements this algorithm.